zombiepigdragon/TouhouRemoteControl/DEVELOPER.md

 # TODOS:
 1) Implement a more robust configuration system (arbitrary names for game specific functionality)
-2) Move syncing functionality to a breakpoint, allowing stepping by frame and sanely allowing multiple clients
+2) ~~Move syncing functionality to a breakpoint, allowing stepping by frame and sanely allowing multiple clients~~ (Done!)
 3) Tie into thcrap better; cleanup and configuration updates would be good
-4) Rename a lot of the more mediocre variables/functions while I still can
-5) Actually support the games properly
+4) Actually support the games properly
-6) Document *everything* so I actually understand my own code
+5) Document *everything* so I actually understand my own code
-7) (Maybe) Add to thcrap launcher, if plugins with code are allowed
+6) (Maybe) Add to thcrap launcher, if plugins with code are allowed
-8) (Maybe) Provide an official GUI for some tasks
+7) (Maybe) Provide compatible programs for the sake of being usable

-# Source file locations
+# Included source file's sources

 ## Header files
 Header files come from a variety of repositories.
-Basically, just copy whatever is giving errors into `/include` until everything's defined.
+Basically, just copy whatever is missing into `/include` until everything's defined.
 The most notable sources are:
 - thcrap:
    - thcrap/thcrap/src/*.h